turingschool/curriculum/source/projects/real_time.markdown

 ### On the Client

 - Use jQuery for all updating and DOM manipulations.
-- Explore a front-end framework like Ember or React to handle all of the client-side concerns of your application.
+- You're welcome to explore a front-end framework like Ember or React to handle all of the client-side concerns of your application.

 ## Learning Objectives